 One woman in four (and one man in six) in the UK will be a victim of domestic violence during their lifetime, according to research estimates.

-two women a week are killed by a current or former male partner
+Two women a week are killed by a current or former male partner.

-It’s abuse if your partner or a family member:
+It’s abuse if your partner or a family member or someone you know:

-you don’t have to wait for an emergency situation
+You don’t have to wait for an emergency situation

-- call the 24-hour National Domestic Violence Helpline 0808 2000 247 (calls from a landline are free)
+- Call the 24-hour National Domestic Violence Helpline 0808 2000 247 (calls from a landline are free)

 - In an emergency, call 999

-If you decide to leave
+When you decide to leave

-- your address book
+- Your address book

-- house keys
+- House keys

-- if you have young children: baby items, some clothes and a special toy for each child
+- If you have young children: baby items, some clothes and a special toy for each child

 Survivor’s Handbook from the Women’s Aid Charity